shubhamkr83/Placement-cell-app/readme.md

 # Placement cell web app
 This placement cell web application.
+Completed placement cell a web-based application using Nodejs as a backend, MongoDB as Database, EJS for the front end, and Bootstrap for Styling.
+Improved the security of the Placement cell web app by using Passportjs and Passport-Local Strategies to authenticate user logins, bcryptjs to encrypt all data and Axios for API call

 ## Tools Used
 - NodeJS